timothytylee/full-text-rss/site_config/standard/README.md

 Full-Text RSS site config files
 ================

 [Full-Text RSS](http://fivefilters.org/content-only/), our article extraction tool, makes use of site-specific extraction rules to improve results.
 Each time a URL is processed, it checks to see if there are extraction rules for the site being processed.
-If there are no rules found, it tries to detect the content block automatically.
+If there are no rules are found, it tries to detect the content block automatically.

 This repository contains the site-specific extraction rules we rely on in Full-Text RSS.